Transportation in Pittsburgh: Busways and Bus Rapid Transit (BRT)

 PRT operates over 800 buses on both standard routes and bus rapid transit routes in Allegheny County.
 The latter use high-speed articulated buses that run at grade and above ground on their own right-of-way with platform stations, much like a rail system.
 In some instances, such as the Mount Washington tunnel, these buses travel along paved sections of the light rail line.
 There are currently three routes: the South Busway, from downtown to the southern part of Allegheny County, the Martin Luther King Jr. East Busway, from the Amtrak station to the eastern suburbs, and the West Busway, to the western suburbs.
-Future plans include extending the West Busway to the Pittsburgh International Airport.
+Plans include extending the West Busway to the Pittsburgh International Airport.

 All light rail/busway stations outside the downtown have PRT station shuttles that serve the surrounding neighborhoods, and sections of the metropolitan area not served by the light rail/busway system, including most of the northern suburbs, have regular PRT bus routes.
 The mass transit systems of Beaver, Fayette, Lawrence, Washington, and Westmoreland counties (including Mid Mon Valley Transit Authority) operate their own commuter shuttles to and from the city; the private company Myers Coach Line operates commuter service from Butler County.
 The mass transit system of Monongalia County, West Virginia also provides connections to Pittsburgh.
-In early 2005 the Southwestern Pennsylvania Commission proposed combining Pittsburgh Regional Transit, then known as Port Authority, with the nine surrounding metro counties transit agencies.
+In early 2005, the Southwestern Pennsylvania Commission proposed combining Pittsburgh Regional Transit, then known as Port Authority, with the nine surrounding metro counties' transit agencies.

-Busways are designated by the following colors: